Bibbleboop/My-100-Days-of-Coding/My Log.md

 ### Day 6: 19th June 2024 - Wednesday

-**Today's Progress**: Will be concentrating on Solidity for the next week
+**Today's Progress**: Will be completing the SSR exercise then concentrating on Solidity for the next week

 **Thoughts** No actual coding today as only had time to review articles.
 I need to understand the terminology so will need to review few vids I have for solidity